Admission to the University

 [8] Transfer of Credit

-Students entering the university who have attended a college or university accredited by a regional accreditor (or, as determined by the University Registrar, other appropriate accrediting agency) recognized by the US Department of Education will receive credit on an evaluation of a transcript of their records submitted.
+Students entering the university who have attended a college or university accredited by an institutional accreditor (or, as determined by the University Registrar, other appropriate accrediting agency) recognized by the US Department of Education will receive credit on an evaluation of a transcript of their records submitted.
 Transfer credit is designated by the level on which it is earned.
 Transfer credit is awarded for courses in which an A, B, or C grade is earned.
 The grade earned for a transfer course does not transfer, only the credit hour value of the transfer course.
 The University will, however, accept for transfer a maximum of six hours of credit with D grades, subject to the following conditions:

 1. The transfer of credits with D grades is available only to first-time entering transfer students at the time of admission to the University within the first semester of enrollment.